Living like a local in Paris is a dream for many. See what it’s like to turn the dream into a reality by staying in a Paris apartment hotel.

 Instead, Parisian locals shop for wonderful cheese and tasty meats in small shops and bustling markets.
 They buy takeaway food at neighborhood traiteurs and artisan baguettes for a euro at boulangeries throughout the city.

 We’ve long dreamt of living like locals in a Paris apartment with a functioning kitchen.
-Though we transferred this dream to Portugal where we currently live like and eat like Lisbon locals, we recently jumped at the chance to stay at a Paris apartment hotel.
+Though we transferred this dream from France to Portugal where we currently live like and eat as Lisbon locals, we recently jumped at the chance to stay at a Paris apartment hotel.
 Thanks to Cobblestone Paris Rentals, our Paris dream came true during a two-night stay in the glorious City of Lights.

 Our Stay in a Paris Apartment Hotel